 Note: After running setFields for the first time, the files in the 0 directory are overwritten.
-If the mesh will be changed these files are not compatible with the new mesh and the simulation will fail.
-To solve this problem replace the files in the 0 directory with the files in the 0.orig.
-In the OpenFOAM® files or directories with suffix ".orig" ("original") usually contain the backup files.
+If the mesh is changed these files are not compatible with the new mesh and the simulation will fail.
+To solve this problem replace the files in the 0 directory with the files in the 0.orig or the files with suffix ".orig", e.g. p.orig in the 0 directory.
+In the OpenFOAM[®] files or directories with suffix ".orig" ("original") usually contain the backup files.
 If a command changes the original files these files can be replaced.